 If you are traveling from Lago Atitlan, the onward journey will start around 7-8 am and you should be in the main town of Panajachel.
 If you stay overnight in another town on Lago Atitlan (e.g. San Pedro or San Marcos), you should cross over to Panajachel the day before your onward journey to avoid problems with the cab boats in the early morning.

 Day 10 | Semuc Champey and Kan’ba Cave Hike

-Semuc Champey was really one of the highlights of our itinerary through Guatemala.
+Semuc Champey was really one of the highlights of our Guatemala 2 weeks itinerary.
 We had seen some pictures and read articles about it beforehand, but they just don’t do this beautiful spot justice.
 Even though it was relatively crowded during our visit, the atmosphere is great.
 The natural water pools of Semuc Champey look beautiful and are great to splash around in.

 Semuc Champey is created by channeling the raging river through a limestone cave system.
 This has created wonderfully calm pools above the caves.
 In these turquoise-blue pools you can swim and relax the whole day.
 In addition, the scenery also looks wonderful.

 Right next to Semuc Champey there is the Kan’ba cave, where we did a one hour hike.
 The only light in the cave, flooded with water, came from candles that we carried with us.
 An amazing adventure, which we have experienced so far nowhere in the world.